hmrc/alcohol-duty-account/api-docs/obligationDetails.md

 **Response Body**

 The response body returns an array of obligations (each containing the following fields)

+If NOT_FOUND is returned by the downstream API, an empty array is returned.

 | Field Name | Description                                        | Data Type | Mandatory/Optional | Notes                       |
 |------------|----------------------------------------------------|-----------|--------------------|-----------------------------|